 The Premier League began in 1992/93 preceded by the Football League or First Division that was founded in 1888.
 Today the league holds the status of the best football league in the world.
 Even though the top clubs in England don’t win the biggest European Cups with same frequency as the top clubs in Spain, the Premier League is still considered to contain the toughest competition overall.
 (Premier League was earlier sponsored by Barclays Bank, thus the reason for its previous official name Barclays Premier League.)

-Statistics of all English clubs that have won the Premier League.
+Statistics of all English clubs that have won the Premier League, concerning the period 1993-2017.

 All winners since first season including collected points per season by the winner.